 1: When was the last time you tweaked an aspect of your business (like pricing, bundling, paid campaign, or email blast)?
 If the answer is “in the last 12 days” then automation may not be for you.
 The point is that if your business is evolving then automation can lead to all sorts of unintended consequences because each change

 could most definitely

-2: As a leader it’s really hard to audit automation because tentacles of automated campaigns spread far and deep.
-And with conditional aspect of automation ( if – then type scenarios) you might never be able to recreate a user path to see if it’s broken.
+2: As a leader, it’s really hard to audit automation because the tentacles of automated campaigns spread far and deep.
+And with the conditional aspect of automation ( if – then type scenarios) you might never be able to recreate a user path to see if it’s broken.

 3: The fact that you are even thinking about automating marketing should be a red flag to consider a deeper issue.
 Maybe you’ve realized that there are bigger issues with the business?
 Are you using automation as a way to avoid the truth?
 If you’re an online business you should love marketing, you shouldn’t be thinking about getting it out of the way.
 I doubt very much if this ad was the outcome of automated processes: